atzoriandrea/Exploratory-Analysis-in-Face-Authentication/training/README.md

 # train.sh parameters description
- - `--data_root_train` : root folder for your selected Dataset (the folder containing all the subfolders)
+ - `--data_root_train` : root folder for your selected Dataset (the folder containing all the sub-folders)
  - `--train_file` : path to the file that lists all training files and relative classes (examples in drive folder)
  - `--backbone_type` : name of the specified backbone
  - `--backbone_conf_file` : path of the configuration file for the selected backbone